Financial support to grow your innovative business or idea

 - The application is used to determine if a business or idea meets the base level qualifications and goals of the program.

 - If your business does qualify, we will schedule an interview to learn a more about you, your team, your business, and how we can help.

 If your idea needs a little more work, we can help there too.
-The Small Business Development Center’s devoted team of experienced business leaders and knowledge experts can help you work on your plan.
+A group of agencies that support entrepreneurship in Monroe County have come together to form, Launch 734, an entrepreneurial support network for Monroe County.
+Additionally, the Small Business Development Center’s devoted team of experienced business leaders and knowledge experts can help you work on your plan.
 Monroe County’s SBDC services fall under the Greater Washtenaw Region; for more information, please contact the BDC or visit SBDC.

 Here are some examples of organizations that do not fit the program: